-As you are aware, Mesa Airlines, Inc. ("Contractor"), Mesa Air Group, Inc. ("Parent") and United Airlines, Inc. ("United" and, together with Contractor and Parent, the "Parties"), are each a party to that certain Second Amended and Restated Capacity Purchase Agreement dated as of November 4, 2020 (as amended by the First Amendment thereto, the "CPA").
-Capitalized terms used but not defined herein shall be defined as provided in the CPA.
+As you are aware, Mesa Airlines, Inc. ("Contractor"), Mesa Air Group, Inc. ("Parent") and United Airlines, Inc. ("United" and, together with Contractor and Parent, the "Parties"), are each a party to that certain Second Amended and Restated Capacity Purchase Agreement dated as of November 4, 2020 (as amended by the First Amendment and Second Amendment thereto, the "CPA").
+Capitalized terms not defined herein shall be defined as provided in the CPA.
+All terms and conditions set forth in this Amendment are effective as of the date first written above.